bradkyle/Qex/README.md

 common contains common logic
 api contains the api methods for fix, grpc, rest and wss etc. analytics contains the main monitoring function for all functionality

+store uses stateful kubernetes containers with replication for each pod

+historic orders (that have been cancelled/removed from view by client) will be stored to redundant storage